-Definition: The War on Terror is a military campaign launched by the Bush administration in response to the al-Qaida 9/11 terrorist attacks.
-The War on Terror includes the Afghanistan War and the War in Iraq.
-It added $2 trillion to the debt as of the FY 2018 budget.
+The War on Terror is a military campaign launched by President George W. Bush in response to the al-Qaida 9/11 terrorist attacks.
+It includes the Afghanistan War and the War in Iraq, and it added $2.4 trillion to the debt as of the FY 2020 budget.

-Spending for the War on Terror includes three major components.
-First, is spending for Overseas Contingency Operations.
+Spending for the War on Terror includes two major components.
+The first is spending for overseas contingency operations (OCO).
 Congress appropriates these emergency funds, and they aren't subject to budget limits such as sequestration.

+Second are the significant increases in the base budget for the Department of Defense.
 Spending rises along with the number of boots on the ground for these two wars.
-It also beefs up the domestic force that supports foreign operations.
-It develops new technology, such as the F-35 fighter jet and drones.
+Congress also beefs up the domestic force that supports foreign operations and funds the development of new technology, such as the F-35 fighter jet and drones.

-The U.S. military budget includes the DoD and VA base budgets and the OCO.
-It also includes supporting departments, such as Homeland Security, State Department and the National Nuclear Security Administration.
+The U.S. military budget includes the Department of Defense base budget and the OCO.
+Departments that also played roles in the War on Terror—such as Veterans Affairs, Homeland Security, the State Department, and the National Nuclear Security Administration—have separate budgets.